-One way to set these parameters is to edit the file ‘postgresql.conf’ , which is normally kept in the data directory. (initdb installs a default copy there.)
+One way to set these parameters is to edit the file ‘postgresql.conf’ , which is normally kept in the data directory.
+(A default copy is installed there when the database cluster directory is initialized.)
 An example of what this file might look like is:

 # This is a comment log_connections = yes log_destination = 'syslog' search_path = '"$user", public' shared_buffers = 128MB